karma-runner/karma-coverage/docs/configuration.md

 **Description**: This will be used in complement of the `coverageReporter.dir` option to generate the full output directory path.
-By default, the output directory is set to `./config.dir/BROWSER_NAME/`, this option allows you to custom the second part.
+By default, the output directory is set to `./config.dir/BROWSER_NAME/`, this option allows you to customize the second part.
 You can either pass a `string` or a `function` which will be called with the browser name passed as the only argument.

 ```javascript